cczhong/CBB_Libs/References/ASQG_format.md

 The eASQG format describes an assembly graph.
 Each line is a tab-delimited record.
 The first field in each record describes the record type.
 The four types are:

 1. `HT` - Header record.
 This record contains metadata tags for the file version (VN tag) and parameters associated with the graph (for example the minimum overlap length).
 2. `VT` - Vertex records.
-The second field contains the vertex identifier, the third field contains the sequence.
+The second field contains the vertex identifier (integer ID), the third field contains the sequence.
 Subsequent fields contain optional tags.
 3. `ED` - Edge description records.
 The second field describes a pair of overlapping sequences.
 A full description of this field is below.
 Subsequent fields contain optional tags.
 4. `PM` - Point polymorphism records.
 The second field describes the type of the bio sequence ("N" for nucleotide; "P" for peptide).
 Subsequent fields describe vertext identifier, the polymophic site location (0-based), and the frequencies (ASCII-33 converted integers) of each letter in the corresponding alphabet.